Letters from the living to the dead. Curated by Kelcey Ervick.

 Feminist Scrapbooker + Daily Pages maker.
 I use creative journaling to tell my story—and teach you how to do the same.
 Subscribe for real talk, creative habits, and paper love.

 Bestselling graphic novelist of Tuck Everlasting (Macmillan), comics coach, and lover of British murder mysteries.
-Creator of Creating Comics, for artists who want to keep making art no matter what.
+Author of Creating Comics Substack for artists who want to keep making art even when it's hard.

 Cartoonist and writer living in Dorset, England.
 AI sceptic.